-• You haven't selected any text or set the insertion point (l).
+You haven't selected any text or set the insertion point (I).

 Make sure the program you want to type in is the active program.
-Then place the pointer (\mathbf{k}) in the active window and click to set an insertion point (l) or drag to select text (if you want to replace the text with your typing).
+Then place the pointer () in the active window and click to set an insertion point (I) or drag to select text (if you want to replace the text with your typing).

-• The keyboard is not connected properly.
+The keyboard is not connected properly.